 shell_commands = [ "pip install tensorrt_llm -U --pre --extra-index-url https://pypi.nvidia.com https://pypi.nvidia.com/"]

-• Download Llama 3 7B from HuggingFace
+• Download Llama 3 7B from Hugging Face.

-• Convert the model checkpoints
+• Convert the model checkpoints.

-• Build the TensorTRT-LLM inference engine.
+• Build the TensorRT-LLM inference engine.

-To start we need to go to HuggingFace and accept the model permissions for Lllama 8B if we haven’t already.
-It takes about 30 minutes or less for them to accept your request.
-Since HuggingFace requires you to be authenticated to download the model weights, we need to authenticate ourselves in Cerebrium before downloading the model.
+First, go to Hugging Face and accept the model permissions for Llama 8B if you haven’t already.
+Approval typically takes 30 minutes or less.
+Since Hugging Face requires authentication to download model weights, we need to authenticate in Cerebrium before downloading the model.

-In your Cerebrium dashboard, you can add your HuggingFace token as a secret by navigating to “Secrets” in the sidebar.
-For the sake of this tutorial I called mine “HF_AUTH_TOKEN”.
-We can now access these values in our code at runtime without exposing them in our code.
+In your Cerebrium dashboard, add your Hugging Face token as a secret by navigating to “Secrets” in the sidebar.
+For this tutorial, we’ll name it “HF_AUTH_TOKEN”.
+This allows us to access the token at runtime without exposing it in our code.

 You can then add the following code to your main.py to download the model: